wp-plugins/profile-builder/readme.txt

 Users with administrator rights can customize basic user fields or add custom user fields to the front-end forms.

 To achieve this, simply create a new page and give it an intuitive name(i.e. Edit Profile).
-Now all you need to do is add the following shortcode(for the previous example): [wppb-edit-profile].
+Now all you need to do is add the following shortcode: [wppb-edit-profile].
 Publish the page and you are done!

 = Front-end User Registration, Login, Edit Profile and Password Recovery Shortcodes =